ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 ### Hardware

-This where you'll need to dive a bit deeper: unfortunately, there aren't comprehensive resources yet, and open hardware licensing is still a relatively new area.
-I plan to share some opinions on specific open hardware licenses in future posts.
+This where you'll need to dive a bit deeper: unfortunately, I haven't found comprehensive resources which I like yet, and open hardware licensing is still a young area.
+There are fewer license options, which can be good because it means you don't have to evaluate so many options, or it can be bad if no license does what you want.
+I plan to share some opinions on open-source hardware licenses in future posts.

+## What about licenses which only allow non-commercial use?

+If you've seen Creative Commons licenses, you may have come across its "non-commercial" versions [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) and [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/), which state that "You may not use the material for commercial purposes", where a "commercial purpose" is defined as one "primarily intended for or directed towards commercial advantage or monetary compensation".
+The word "primarily" was [intentionally included](https://wiki.creativecommons.org/wiki/NonCommercial_interpretation) to make this flexible, but it also feels a bit ambiguous to me when we're talking about open hardware.
+For example, if a person with a 3-D printer prints a design as part of a COVID-19 response, and accepts money just to cover the cost of filament but not to make a profit, is that primarily intended for monetary compensation, or is it primarily intended for COVID-19 response?
+I think there's some legal ambiguity here and I personally would argue that this scenario is fine; but as [Andre Maia Chagas](https://amchagas.github.io/) described to me in an email discussion, the [Glia project](https://glia.org/) faced barriers to distributing non-commercial-licensed Prusa face shields to hospitals in Canada for this exact issue, and they had to create a new design as a workaround, which wasted precious time.
+So it's important to think about what your priorities are for licensing, and also to be aware of how ambiguous license text (whether intentional or unintentional) may help or hinder your goals.

+While general noncommercial licenses exist for software, I am not aware of any for hardware.

+If your concern is about your work being taken and used by a corporation without giving back to the community, you could consider using a reciprocal license instead of a noncommercial license, e.g. the Mozilla Foundation's use of the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/), Qt's use of [dual-licensing under GPL and commercial licenses](https://www.qt.io/licensing/), or MongoDB's use of the [Server Side Public License](https://www.mongodb.com/licensing/server-side-public-license).

+## Do non-commercial licenses count as open-source licenses?

+In the open-source software world, a techno-libertarian tendency has decided that open-source cannot include non-commercial licenses, and that open-source cannot include licenses with conditions against unethical use of software; this is vocally policed by the [Open Source Initiative](https://opensource.org/osd).
+Their definition is also the basis for the Open Source Hardware Association's [definition of open-source hardware](https://www.oshwa.org/definition/).
+If you use a non-commercial license for your work and call it open-source, you will get criticism for not respecting those definitions; it's up to you what you want to do with those definitions.
+Note that non-commercial software licenses don't call themselves open-souce or open, either (e.g. [PolyForm](https://polyformproject.org/what-is-polyform/)).

+Personally, I think the pragmatic questions of how people might interpret noncommercial terms of a license, and how that might affect whether they think they can use the licensed work, are more practically relevant for hardware than the gatekeeping around how people use or understand a phrase ("open-source") which is ultimately about industry branding and marketing.

-## What if we change our minds later?
+## What if we later change our minds about licenses?

-This gets really complicated really quickly.
+Changing licenses for a project can get really complicated really quickly, but it really depends on your project and how much progress it has made.
 Refer to Github's [The Legal Side of Open Source](https://opensource.guide/legal/#what-if-i-want-to-change-the-license-of-my-project) for a discussion.